Aussul/Aussul_Average/README.md

 	* Gateio:

-  		1. this file end with .abw to format it open this file with (LibreOffice Writer) or (Office Word)
+  		1. File extension .abw to format it open this file with (LibreOffice Writer) or (Office Word)
 		2. go to File > Preview in Web Browser.
 		3. from Web Browser copy all lines and create new file with .csv , open it in notepad..  paste data & save .

 	* CoinEX:

-  		1. this file end with .xlsx to format it open this file with (LibreOffice Calc) or (Office Exel)
+  		1. File extension .xlsx to format it open this file with (LibreOffice Calc) or (Office Exel)
 		2. go to File > Save As.
 		3. choose .csv and save.